awara-coder/awara-coder.github.io/README.md

 - Integrate running tests before deployment in CI.
 - Optimize images to webp/avif.
 Optimize Icons.
 - Reduce bundle size (look into tree shaking).
-- Need to go back to ES6 from commonjs
 - Add the data.json more extensible.
 - Add support to release from a new branch and faster loading via minimization and bundling.
 - Add validation on top of data.json